Storm in Mississippi leaves one dead, others injured

 | KANSAS CITY, Missouri

-KANSAS CITY, Missouri One person was killed and five others hurt as severe weather, that included a tornado, swept through Mississippi on Thursday knocking out power and damaging buildings, emergency officials said.
+KANSAS CITY, Missouri One person was reported killed and several others injured after severe weather on Thursday caused power outages and damaged buildings in Kemper County, Mississippi, emergency management officials said.

-The tornado was part of a storm system that has been crawling eastward over the last few days producing twisters and damaging winds in Arkansas and Missouri; hail and high winds in Texas, Oklahoma and Kansas; heavy snow in Colorado, South Dakota and Minnesota; and flood warnings in Illinois and Indiana.

-Five Mississippi counties reported damage to several homes and a fire station, and downed trees and power lines.
-About 4,000 electrical customers had power knocked out by the storms on Thursday, according to the Mississippi Emergency Management Agency.

-The death and five injuries occurred in Kemper County, according to Greg Flynn, spokesman for MEMA.
-He said that two of those injured had to be hospitalized, but did not have additional details.
+"I don't know if those are homes or businesses at this point," said Mississippi Emergency Management Agency spokesman Greg Flynn, who noted the reported death and injuries.

-A tornado destroyed mobile homes, uprooted trees and overturned an 18-wheel tractor trailer in Mississippi's Noxubee County, according to a Noxubee County Sheriff's Department employee.
+In Noxubee County, Mississippi, a tornado destroyed mobile homes, uprooted trees and overturned an 18-wheel tractor trailer, according to a Noxubee County Sheriff's Department employee.

-In neighboring Arkansas, Governor Mike Beebe declared 15 counties disaster areas due to damage from severe storms and tornadoes on Wednesday afternoon and evening.
+The severe weather followed a storm that spawned hail, driving rain and a possible tornado as it roared through parts of Missouri and Arkansas overnight, leaving a trail of damage in its wake, as a broader storm system stretched from Texas to Pennsylvania.

 Winds of 40 to 70 miles per hour were noted through the area, with a gust of 101 miles per hour clocked southwest of St. Louis, according to the National Weather Service.